-Do you make sure to talk to your employees about health and safety?
+Do you make sure to talk to your workers about health and safety?
 What is the dialogue usually like?
 Talking to workers about health and safety is very important for a number of reasons.

 Employees are on the front line and they are the most likely people to spot hazards and risks as they develop, as well as being the most likely to be hurt by them.
 They are usually the best people to help you understand the risks within your workplace and then you can work out how to prevent them.
-Talking to your employees has a number of benefits, as they can help you to identify joint solutions to problems, reduce accidents and ill health, bring about improvements in efficiency and comply with legal requirements.
+Talking to your workers has a number of benefits, as they can help you to identify joint solutions to problems, reduce accidents and ill health, bring about improvements in efficiency and comply with legal requirements.

 Also, by empowering your workforce and getting them involved in health and safety decision making, you will make them feel valued and involved while also greatly improving their morale.
 It will show them that you care about their safety and well-being.
 They will feel more comfortable raising their concerns and offering suggestions to improve the workplace.
 Other benefits of talking to your employees about health and safety include a more positive health and safety culture, greater awareness of risks, better control of those risks and in turn lower accident rates.

-When Should You Talk to Your Employees?
+When Should You Talk to Your Workers?

-When should you talk to your employees about health and safety?
+When should you talk to your workers about health and safety?
 What is the best way to approach this topic?
 Here are some important things to keep in mind for and the important times to bring it up, including:

 - When a new employee first starts on the job, so you can understand what they know and so they can learn about your specific workplace procedures.

 - When you make a change in the workplace, so that staff can be aware of new potential hazards.